Letters From Swaziland

 I’m settled into a kibbutz now.
 I’ve been here for three days.
 The kibbutz is located about 15 miles south of Haifa on the shores of the Mediterranean.
 The beach is a beautiful mix of sand and rocks against which huge waves crash and pound.

 Next to the kibbutz are the ruins of the ancient city of Dor (supposedly mentioned in the Bible).
-It was quite a large city and unexcavated.
-I don’t know when if dates from but it is very fascinating as the ground is strewn with potshards, broken columns, huge building blocks etc. It is a bit sad to when one thinks what a splendid city it must have been.
+It was quite a large city and is still unexcavated.
+I don’t know when it dates from but it is very fascinating as the ground is strewn with potshards, broken columns, huge building blocks etc. It is a bit sad when one thinks of what a splendid city it must have been.
 Now it is only rubble nicely covered by grass and millions of red poppies.
 No doubt a victim of incessant warfare which continues today and threatens even this peaceful setting.

 At the kibbutz, however, life is very communal and comfortable.
 I live in a comfortable room with two other kibbutz volunteers – there are about 16 volunteers here.
 All members of the kibbutz eat in a common dinning hall where the food is good and plenty.
 Life within the kibbutz is quite easy.
 All aspects of life – laundry, child care, education, food etc. are taken care of by the kibbutz.